 When that is crystal clear in your mind, everything else becomes simple.

-My Money Mentoring Program looks at a a few elements: keystone habits, daily actions, benchmarks, your trajectory, but it starts here.
+My Mentoring Program looks at a few elements: keystone habits, daily actions, benchmarks, your trajectory, but it starts here.
 Your highlight reel.
 Your legacy.
 Because if you don’t know where you want to go, it’s awfully hard to create a plan to get there.

 I wanted this post to be part of our Financial Independence series, even though it might seem like an odd fit.
 But to me it makes perfect sense.
 I didn’t want to live hand to mouth my entire life.
 I wanted to do more than work so hard, just to pay the bills.
 I wanted more on my highlight reel.
 I wanted a bigger legacy.
 Financial freedom just made that easier.